fmockert/dunkelflauten_DE/README.md

 This repository provides python codes for the paper:

 > Mockert, F., Grams, C. M., Brown, T., Neumann, F., 2023.
-Meteorological conditions during periods of low wind speed and insolation, so-called Dunkelflauten, in Germany: the role of weather regimes. *arXiv preprint https://arxiv.org/abs/2212.04870*
+Meteorological conditions during periods of low wind speed and insolation in Germany: the role of weather regimes. *arXiv preprint https://arxiv.org/abs/2212.04870*

 ## Data
 The ERA5 data can be obtained from the Climate Data Store \url{https://cds.climate.copernicus.eu/#!/home}.